 If the mole was removed due to concerns, the excised mole is sent to a third-party pathology lab for testing.
 The pathology results are provided to the patient once they arrive, and the doctor will discuss any further treatment options that may be necessary.

-Schedule a Mole Removal Miami Appointment
+Schedule Mole Removal in Miami, FL

 If you are concerned with a mole on any part of the body for either medical or cosmetic reasons, scheduling an appointment with Arviv Medical Aesthetics is the first step toward a rejuvenated appearance.
 Contact Arviv Medical Aesthetics to set up a consultation.